Do you follow a style guide? Do you know which one you should use?

 So I Googled.
 Ah-ha!
 AP Stylebook recommends lower-case for Internet as of April 2016.
 Who knew?
 Not me.
 I must have missed that tweet.

-Thing is, I don’t follow the AP Stylebook since it’s mainly used by journalists, although their rules can be food for thought, at least.
+Thing is, I don’t often follow the AP Stylebook since it’s mainly used by journalists, although their rules can be food for thought, at least.
 And AP is similar to Chicago, but they do differ.

 For example, AP doesn’t recommend the so-called Oxford comma, which is the comma after the last item in a series before a coordinating conjunction such as and.
 You’ve seen the memes: